leuconoeSH/avr-examples/rotary-encoder/README.md

 ============

-Example of how to use rotarty shaft encoder with ATmega AVR microcontrolers.
+Example of how to use rotarty shaft encoder with ATmega AVR microcontrolers. <br /><br />
 More info you can find on <a href="http://www.leniwiec.org/2014/04/28/enkoder-obrotowy-w-praktyce-prawidlowe-podlaczenie-do-mikrokontrolera-avr/">http://www.leniwiec.org/2014/04/28/enkoder-obrotowy-w-praktyce-prawidlowe-podlaczenie-do-mikrokontrolera-avr/</a>